-§ 300-17.5 Application process.
+§ 300-8.4.5 Application process.

 All applications for personal wireless towers or personal wireless facilities shall be made and filed in accordance with the requirements of the Board of Appeals.
-In addition to filing requirements detailed in § 300-14.10A of this Bylaw, the following are required to be filed with an application:
+In addition to filing requirements detailed in § 300- 11.5.1.A of this Bylaw, the following are required to be filed with an application:

 A. A locus plan, which in printed form is of an appropriate scale, showing elevation contours, all property lines, structures, and landscape features within 500 feet of the property line, the proposed tower and/or accessory building, access way, and fencing.